• Skip to primary navigation

 How to Enjoy your Perfect Vegan Chocolate Ganache

 This versatile ganache can be used on lots of different recipes.
-Here are a few favorites:
+Other than the recipes pictures above, here are a few favorites:

 • Spread it between warm almond flour crepes with berries or sliced bananas.

-• Spoon it into tart shells and top with berries for an elegant dessert.
+• Spoon it into almond flour tart shells and top with berries for an elegant dessert.

 How do you like to enjoy ganache?
 Let me know in the comments below!